-5. 5.32 Are there any other observations relating to the fire safety records and information management of the building?
-1 Observation Fire doors in the common parts inspections. lo not appear to be subject to adequate quarterly inspection.
-This conclusion is based on; The lack of documented records of It appears that flat entrance fire inspections. loors are not subject to adequate annual inspection.
-This conclusion is based on; The lack of documented records of Action Implement and record annual ch checks of fire doors in the common parts and record the findings of those checks. ecks of flat entrance fire doors and record the doors that were checked, the findings of those checks, which doors were not y weren't.
+Į 5.32 Are there any other observations relating to the fire safety records and information management of the building?
+Observation Fire doors in the common parts do not appear to be subject to adequate quarterly inspection.
+This conclusion is based on: The lack of documented records of inspections.
+It appears that flat entrance fire doors are not subject to adequate annual inspection.
+This conclusion is based on: The lack of documented records of inspections.
+Action Implement and record quarterly checks of fire doors in the common parts and record the findings of those checks.
+1 Implement and record annual checks of flat entrance fire doors and record the doors that were checked, the findings of those checks, which doors were not checked and the reason why they weren't.
 Also record what steps have been taken to gain access to flat entrance doors, as a record of due diligence.
-Priority Medium Target Date Responsible Person Cost Comments
+Priority Medium Target Date 14th March 2024 Responsible Person Cost Comments